rachjgriff/makersBnB/README.md

 I'd like to add a name, a short description, the price per night and available date range.

 *Space owner can restrict availability to a single date range before publishing.*

+I can create a space:
+* I can add a name for my space.
+* I can add a short description for my space.
+* I can add the price per night for my space.

+In the future, it would be nice to create a space with the following information:
+* I can add an available date range for my space.

 ### User Story 2: Space Renter: Listing Spaces Available for Rent